 His footsteps were only light enough to attract the attention of Lisabeth.
 Lisabeth was a lady from the Desert Sun District, who was employed by Thomas as her caretaker.
 She had fair black skin, dark brown hair, and despite the darkness with the exception of a small light burning from a gas lamp, she wore a light-blue servant's dress.

 "You're late," Lisabeth said, with a nasal tone resonating from her own British accent, mixed with a native roll in her tongue.
 "I apologize, my dear," Thomas said.
 "I had a little business to take care of in the city."
 He then took the moonstone crystal from out of his pocket and walked over to the closet.
 "I see you had to take care of important business with your associate Fatimah," Lisabeth remarked.

 Thomas took out the Staff of the Rapture and placed the crystal atop the Angel of the Triad headpiece.
 "Well, who else would I have to trust to obtain this crystal?" he asked.
+"Besides, this crystal is the only chance we'll have if we want to prevent Galatea from stealing it."
 He then put the staff back in the closet.
 Then, he turned to Lisabeth.
 "Is she asleep?" he asked.

 Lisabeth nodded and pointed upstairs.
 Thomas walked up and found his little daughter's head poking out from under the covers.
 "I had to obtain the crystal for the sake of my daughter's protection," he said.
 "I cannot let it fall into the wrong hands."

 "But what if Galatea comes back for it?"
 Lisabeth asked.
 "For now, it'll be safe here," Thomas said.
 He patted his daughter's head.
 "And I promise you," he whispered to her, "nothing, and I mean nothing, will ever come to harm you."